PaperPrototype/Intro-Coding-and-Computers/Week 1 - C/Lecture/english.md

 }
 ```

 Delete everything except for the function called "main" so that the code looks like this.
-Don't run this code yet, as it will not work (if replit did not give you this code automatically then just paste the below).

 ```c
 int main(void) {